Aile0n/calendar-java/.junie/guidelines.md

 - ics.path: path to ICS file when in ICS mode (default: calendar.ics)
 - db.url: JDBC URL for the database (default: jdbc:sqlite:calendar.db)

-For more details, see the project README.md.
+For more details, see the project README.md and CODE_EXPLANATION.md.